TopGEpitech/osft/README.md

 Teamfight Tactics on your Mac.
 Full screen, keyboard controls, no jank.

-Honest story: TFT just isn't there on 18.1, and I wasn't about to stop playing.
+Last season I was playing on Emulator due to a bad PC  and since TFT will not be there on 18.1, and I wasn't about to stop playing.
-So I've spent the better part of a year running it on an emulator, tuning it, breaking it, tuning it again, until it actually felt good on a Mac.
+I brought my  emulator and decided to tuning it, breaking it, tuning it again, until it actually felt good on a Mac.
 At some point I figured I'd stop keeping it to myself.
 This is that setup, cleaned up and optimized for TFT, so you don't have to sink a year into getting there.

 It runs a real Android device locally (Apple's own Hypervisor, nothing hacky), renders straight to the GPU, and hands you keyboard controls that feel right for